thucvp-uit/scylladb-php-driver/README.md

 ## Getting Help

 * If you're able to fix a bug yourself, you can [fork the repository](https://help.github.com/articles/fork-a-repo/) and [submit a pull request](https://help.github.com/articles/using-pull-requests/) with the fix.
-* If you're not able fix a bug yourself, please [open an issue](https://github.com/he4rt/scylladb-php-driver/issues) , describe it with the most details possible and wait until one of our maintainers join the conversation.
+* If you're not able to fix a bug yourself, please [open an issue](https://github.com/he4rt/scylladb-php-driver/issues) , describe it with the most details possible and wait until one of our maintainers join the conversation.

 ## Quick Start